What’s the weather like in Gran Canaria?

 Crazy Canary Tip: Temperatures rise all over the island during Calima times, think finding some cool air won’t work, as the Calima carries warm air masses with it, and warm air tends to to climb, so you will not be preserved in the peaks.

 These are much windier because there is a phenomenon of wind acceleration, why?
-Because the Canary Islands are right in the middle of the Atlantic, so large masses of air come straight from the ocean and find themselves confronted by huge volcanoes rising from the ground, the air must escape through some part, and this therefore creates a phenomenon of acceleration, which will delight those who use the wind for activities such as kite-surfing etc…
+Because the Canary Islands are right in the middle of the Atlantic, large masses of air arrive straight from the ocean and are confronted with huge volcanoes that have risen from the earth, the air has to escape somewhere, and this creates a phenomenon of acceleration, which will delight those who use the wind for activities such as kite-surfing etc…

 It varies between 18 and 23 degrees, you are in the Atlantic.
 Temperature that I find completely bearable because I bathe there all year round.